The Group's risk policy:

 In the combined assurance model, each control is linked to a specific assurance provider, where applicable, to enable the following to be identified:

-- Risk areas where no/insufficient controls have been identified;
+- risk areas where no/insufficient controls have been identified;

-- Risk areas where controls have been identified, yet insufficient assurance is provided (gaps); and
+- risk areas where controls have been identified, yet insufficient assurance is provided (gaps); and

-- Risk areas where duplicate or "excess" assurance is provided (duplication).
+- risk areas where duplicate or "excess" assurance is provided (duplication).

 Combined assurance framework

-Management oversight, including strategy implementation, performance measurements, control self-assessments and continual monitoring mechanisms and systems.
+- Management-based assurance: Management oversight, including strategy implementation, performance measurements, control self—assessments and continual monitoring mechanisms and systems.

-Risk management (adopting an effective enterprise risk management framework), legal, compliance, health and safety, and quality assurance departments are included.
+- Internal assurance: Risk management (adopting an effective enterprise risk management framework), legal, compliance, health and safety, and quality assurance departments are included.
 They are responsible for maintaining policies, minimum standards, oversight and risk management performance and reporting.

-Independent and objective assurance of the overall adequacy and effectiveness of risk management, governance and internal control within the organisation is predominantly the role of internal audit, external audit and other expert assurance providers required from time to time.
+- Independent assurance: Independent and objective assurance of the overall adequacy and effectiveness of risk management, governance and internal control within the organisation is predominantly the role of internal audit, external audit and other expert assurance providers required from time to time.

-Appropriate assurance providers under each of the above categories have been identified:
+- Oversight committees: Appropriate assurance providers under each of the above categories have been identified:

 - The Audit, Risk and Compliance Committee